readermonad/readermonad.github.io/_posts/2017-03-13-first-meeting.md

   the same page, but we are going to move to following a series of lecture notes from a class taught at Cornell after the first couple weeks.

-- We are going to communicate via a Slack chat, which will be set up soon (this post will be updated when that happens).
+- We are going to communicate via a Slack chat, which will be set up soon.
+  UPDATE: the chat is readermonad.slack.com.

 - For the first week, everyone should read about categories, functors, and universal mapping properties, specifically products and coproducts, and bring